 - Ethnicity (African American women get them less.)

 So, what now?
 Well, eventually they do fade after you have the baby, becoming silver lines.
-While most women don't think about them much, or consider them badges of motherhood, others want them removed.
+While most women don't think about them much, or consider them badges of motherhood, others want their stretch marks removed after pregnancy.
 There are new techniques and surgeries being explored all the time.
 Talk to your dermatologist or plastic surgeon if you are concerned.

 Mask of Pregnancy